 Symposium Institute offers unique opportunities for lifetime learners to return to the sources of the world's great traditions.
 We simply read and discuss compelling books -- and musical and artistic works -- in the spirit of collaborative inquiry.

-Capable seminar leaders gently guide our discussions and help us make good use of our time.
+Capable seminar leaders gently guide our discussions to make good use of our time.
 Thoughtful participants share in the heavy-lifting of inquiry -- in listening, thinking, and speaking together.

-(FREE) This introductory program gives a taste of slow reading at Symposium.
-You (and 7-12 others) are invited to a Zoom meeting for 90 minutes to look at a short passage together from one of the "great books."
-There have been many brilliant books in the world, and we avoid making lists here, but we do notice that some books rise from the ordinary and capture the hearts and minds of readers for centuries or millennia.
+(FREE) This introductory program gives a taste of Symposium Institute.
+You (and 7-12 others) are invited to an online video meeting for 90 minutes to look at a short passage together.
+There are many brilliant books in the world, and we avoid making lists here, but we do notice that some books rise from the ordinary and capture the hearts and minds of readers for centuries.
 These great works tend to be (a) hard to categorize, (b) complex and challenging, but (c) they are often truly wonderful.
-We invite you to see for yourself why they might have their reputation.

-(FREE) Free Seminar Previews are one-session and precede a regular a Slow Reading Seminar by a week or two (see below).
-You'll get a sense of the text, the different types of participants, and the seminar leader's style.
+(FREE) Free Seminar Previews precede a regular Slow Reading Seminar (see below) by a week or two.
+You'll get a sense of the text, the participants, and the seminar leader's style.
 Typically, we read a passage aloud, pose a guiding question, and discuss.

-(Three or four session seminars for a lower cost) Short seminars are our lures, designed to (a) dig into a short work or poem, (b) to compare two works or authors, or (c) touch on connections between a source-text and the branches that extend out from the source: from Homer to Vergil, or Plutarch to Shakespeare.
-Get hooked on slow-reading.
+(Three to six session seminars for a lower cost) Short seminars are our lures, designed to (a) dig into a short work or poem, (b) to compare two works or authors, or (c) touch on connections between a source-text and the branches that extend out from the source: from Homer to Vergil, or Plutarch to Shakespeare.

 “For Our Moment” seminars are slow reading, slow listening, or slow looking learning experiences for those who might not have time for the longer pathways, but who would enjoy the benefits that comes from slowing down, together.